WorldVistA/lighthouse-charon/macros.md

 ### The `Macro`

-- `Macro` implementations provide a `name` that is used in for the macro in RPC requests, e.g. `dfn`
+- `Macro` implementations provide a `name` that is used in for the macro in RPC requests, e.g. `local-fileman-date`
 - Implementations may interact with RPCs through a provided execution context which allows low-level invocation.
   - Connection, authentication, and error handling are performed by the `MacroExecutionContext` itself.